alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 X_test['YearBuilt'] = abs(X_test['YearBuilt']-most_recent)
 ```

-Secondly, we must consider the **distribution** of each of these features.
+Secondly, we need to look at the **distribution** of each of these features.
 The features `YearBuilt` and `GrLivArea` are both skewed.
 Skewness can be reduced by taking the log or squareroot of each value.
-In this case sqrt best reduces the skew for `YearBuilt` and log for `GrLivArea`.
+In this case, sqrt best reduces the skew for `YearBuilt` and log for `GrLivArea`.
 To avoid taking the log of zero, we add 1 to all values.

 ```
 X_train['YearBuilt'] = np.sqrt(X_train['YearBuilt'])